Standing Tall at 70: A Life Lived with Courtesy

 Telling me, “Take your seat again.”
 That moment mattered.

-From a small child riding a retired Mountie dog named Mac to watching him pull our toboggan up snowy hills.
+From a small child riding a retired Mountie dog to watching him pull our toboggan up snowy hills.

 These stories may not change the world.